Early childhood is the foundation on which children build the rest of their lives.

 At WCPS we greatly value the role that the Early Years Foundation Stage (EYFS) plays in laying secure foundations for future learning and development.

-In our Reception classes we provide activities which challenge and support learning and are appropriate to the educational and developmental needs and abilities of each boy.
+In our Reception classes we provide activities which challenge and support learning and are appropriate to the educational and developmental needs and abilities of each child.

-The learning environment is stimulating and sensitive to all the needs of all boys.
-The boys’ learning may take place indoors or in our outdoor classroom, to which the boys have regular access.
-There is a balance between adult-directed and child-initiated activities, driven by the boys’ interest, through planned, purposeful play.
-Adult-directed activities mainly take place in small groups and are differentiated to enable each boy to progress at his own pace.
+The learning environment is stimulating and sensitive to all the needs of all children.
+The childrens' learning may take place indoors or in our outdoor classroom, to which the children have regular access.
+There is a balance between adult-directed and child-initiated activities, driven by the childs’ interest, through planned, purposeful play.
+Adult-directed activities mainly take place in small groups and are differentiated to enable each child to progress at his own pace.

 Our Reception curriculum is challenging, but also broad and balanced and is planned around the Early Years Foundation Stage areas of learning: